 To submit an article to Hector Drummond Magazine please e-mail hector at hectordrummond dot com with ‘Submission’ in the subject line as well as the name of your piece.
 It’s best to send your piece as an attachment to help it stand out against all my other e-mail.
 I can read Word files, RTFs, ODTs, html, etc. I can also read PDFs but am not keen on them, but if that makes it easiest for you because you have graphics to go in then that’s fine.
 It’s also okay to send graphic files as attachments, if that’s what’s easiest for you.

 Just send the piece, don’t write to ask permission to send it.

-There is no minimum or maximum word limit.
+There is no minimum or maximum word limit (but obviously I’m unlikely to publish too many 5,000 word rambles).
 I am interested in articles on a variety of topics, not just Covid-19 and lockdown, that’s just the topic of the moment.
 Recent articles have been very science-based, and dry, but again, that’s not all I want, I’m interested in articles/posts on culture, politics, history, literature and non-fiction, current affairs, humour, economics, music, philosophy, law, biography, all sorts of things, as well as science.
-Book reviews: yes.
-Latest CD reviews: no.
+Even book reviews.
+But not latest CD reviews.

 Punchy or witty short posts are good too, but they’ll have to be better than your average blog post.
 If it’s just a bog-standard daily post (eg. ‘What was up with Boris Johnson at today’s press conference?
 More questions than answers, I feel’, etc.) then I won’t be interested.